 The interest in this question stems from various sources.
-When $k$ is fixed (typically $k=1$) this is a version of the \textit{Gibbs Conditional Principle } which has been studied extensively for fixed $a_{n}\neq E\mathbf{ X}$, therefore under a \textit{large deviation} condition.
-Diaconis and Freedman \cite{DiaconisFreedman1988} have considered this issue also in the case $k/n\rightarrow \theta $ for $0\leq \theta <1$, in connection with de Finetti's Theorem for exchangeable finite sequences.
-Their interest was related to the approximation of the density of $\mathbf{X}_{1}^{k}$ by the \textit{product density }of the summands $\mathbf{X}_{i}$'s, therefore on the permanence of the independence of the $\mathbf{X}_{i}$'s under conditioning.
-Their result is in the spirit of van Camperhout and Cover \cite {VanCamperhoutCover1981} and to be paralleled with Csiszar's \cite {Csiszar1084} asymptotic conditional independence result, when the conditioning event is $\left( \mathbf{S}_{1,n}>na_{n}\right) $ with $a_{n}$ fixed and larger than $E\mathbf{X}$.
+When $k$ is fixed (typically $k=1$) this is a version of the \textit{Gibbs conditional principle} which has been studied extensively for fixed $a_{n}\neq E\mathbf{ X}$, therefore under a \textit{large deviation} condition.
+Diaconis and Freedman \cite {DiaconisFreedman1988} have considered this issue also in the case $ k/n\rightarrow\theta$ for $0\leq\theta<1$, in connection with de Finetti's theorem for exchangeable finite sequences.
+Their interest was related to the approximation of the density of $\mathbf{X}_{1}^{k}$ by the \textit{product density} of the summands $\mathbf{X}_{i}$'s, and therefore on the validity of the independence of the $\mathbf{X}_{i}$'s under conditioning.
+Their result is in the spirit of Van Camperhout and Cover \cite{VanCamperhoutCover1981}, and parallels can be drawn with Csisz{\'a}r's \cite{Csiszar1084} asymptotic conditional independence result, when the conditioning event is $ ( \mathbf{S} _{1,n}> na _{n} ) $ with $a_{n}$ fixed and larger than $E\mathbf {X}$.
 In the same vein and under the same \textit{large deviation} condition Dembo and Zeitouni \cite {DemboZeitouni1996} considered similar problems.
-This question is also of importance in Statistical Physics.
-Numerous papers pertaining to structural properties of polymers deal with this issue, and we refer to den Hollander and Weiss \cite{denHollanderWeiss1988} and \cite{denHollanderWeiss1988a} for a description of those problems and related results.
-In the moderate deviation case Ermakov \cite{ERmakov2006} also considered a similar problem when $k=1.$
+This question is also of importance in statistical physics.
+Numerous papers pertaining to structural properties of polymers deal with this issue, and we refer to \cite {denHollanderWeiss1988} and \cite{denHollanderWeiss1988a} for a description of those problems and related results.
+In the moderate deviation case, Ermakov \cite {ERmakov2006} also considered a similar problem when $k=1$.

-Approximation of conditional densities is the basic ingredient for the numerical estimation of integrals through improved Monte Carlo techniques.
-Rare event probabilities may be evaluated through Importance sampling techniques; efficient sampling schemes consist in the simulation of random variables under a proxy of a conditional density, often pertaining to conditioning events of the form $\left( \mathbf{U}_{1,n}>na_{n}\right) $; optimizing these schemes has been a motivation for this work.
+The approximation of conditional densities is the basic ingredient for the numerical estimation of integrals through improved Monte Carlo techniques.
+Rare event probabilities may be evaluated through importance sampling techniques; efficient sampling schemes consist of the simulation of random variables under a proxy of a conditional density, often with respect to conditioning events of the form $ ( \mathbf{U}_{1,n}> na _{n} ) $; optimizing these schemes has been a motivation for this work.